rightson/makefile-helper/README.md

     git clone https://github.com/rightson/makefile-helper.git

-You may just create soft link in your working directory
+Create a soft link in your working directory

     cd your_playground_folder
     ln -s /path/to/the/cloned_makefile-helper/Makefile